Next in Fashion: Episodes

 The contestants are shown in a modern warehouse space that serves as both the workroom, and on show days, a runway space complete with area for hair and makeup stations.
 A fully-stocked fabrics and notions “closet” is adapted for each challenge, and producers will get any item that is needed outside of the supplies provided.

 Alexa Chung and Tan France serve as both hosts and judges, with two or three more judges for each challenge.
-In each episode Chung and France reveal the theme and introduce the guest judge.
+In season two, Gigi Hadid replaces Alexa Chung as co-host alongside Tan France.
+In each episode the hosts reveal the theme and introduce the guest judge.
 The designers then each occupy a large work table, and pull fabrics and supplies.
 The bulk of the pre-runway show is an overview of the contestants' designing and construction process, typically over two work days.

 The runway contest itself has a catwalk, and fully digitized floors and walls.
 During the show the judges' comments are overheard; following the catwalk show the judges visit each entry, inspect the work, and ask questions of the designer.
 Following the judges' deliberations, the winner and bottom two entries are revealed.
 After more discussion one or more designers are eliminated.